To facilitate and support the conservation and restoration of degraded ecosystems

 Our principal purposes are to:

-by carrying out research into invasive plants; and
+environment by carrying out on-ground projects, monitoring and

 (b) facilitate and support the conservation and restoration of degraded ecosystems; and

-(d) provide community information and education in relation to invasive plants.
+(d) provide community information and education in relation to various

-IEWF is the co-ordinator for the RNC Alliance for the
+IEWF was for many years the co-ordinator for the RNC Alliance for the

 For more information about possible involvement or making a donation please